Why is Noah Webster famous?

 Noah Webster was a popular, famous man widely celebrated as one of the most important personalities of post-revolutionary America — especially by Webster himself.
 Boastful and proud, he fully understood the role his work would play in shaping the future of American culture, and was not shy about singing his own praises or denouncing the inferiority of others.
 Though many admired his work, his snobbishness and arrogance made him a difficult man to get along with, and even his own family found him exasperating.

-Perhaps unsurprisingly for a dictionary writer, Webster had an excellent memory and a mind for facts that sometimes bordered on the obsessive.
+Perhaps predictably for a dictionary writer, Webster had an excellent memory and a mind for facts that sometimes bordered on the obsessive.
 He loved counting, memorizing, and making lists and charts of even the most mundane details of his life, leading some to believe he may have suffered from what modern psychologists would call obsessive compulsive disorder.